Author’s Tools

 Photographs

-There are only a few photographs in the IoT book – and none in the SQL-book.
-I redid all photos with a better camera and lighting for the third edition.
+There are only a few photographs in the IoT book – and none in the others.
+I redid all photos with a Nikon camera and improved lighting for the third edition.

 Backup